- 1. Getting Started

 - Bar - display a bar across the top or bottom of the page

-- Modal - a small modal window that appears centered on the page
+- Modal - a small modal window that appears centred on the page

 - Notification - these are like modals but smaller and slide in from the side.